 Sirius arrived outside the emergency room and rushed in.
 "Yes, Harry's alive, and it's really him.
 How's Remus doing?"

-"His core is failing totally," Lucy snapped out, her stress showing on her face.
+"His core is failing totally," Lucy snapped out, her stress showing on her face, thankfully the protocol they had in place allowing her to remove Remus' hood.
 "I'm going to lose him."

 Sirius took over for her.
 "Get the Draught."